 StandUP Wireless Lifeline Program

-StandUp Wireless Lifeline Plan
+StandUp Wireless Lifeline/ACP Plan

-Applying for StandUp Wireless
+Applying for Lifeline

 Things to be aware of:

 ABOUT THE AUTHOR: This site was created to help people find information about free government phones.
-We do not mail, activate or repair free government phones nor do we provide service.
-If you have questions about phone service we suggest you contact the phone service provider directly.
+The ower of this site does not mail, activate or repair free government phones nor provide phone service.
+If you have questions about phone service it is suggested that you contact the phone service provider directly.

-© freegovernmentphones.org 2019
+© freegovernmentphones.org 2023